CommunityHoneyNetwork/chn-docs/docs/serverinstall.md

 How many days of honeypot data should be maintained in the database (default 30 days)?
 Number of Days:
 ```
 Here you can set how long you'd like to maintain honeypot data in the mongo database.
-We reccomend keeping this
+We recommend keeping this
 number relatively low (such as 14 or 30 days), and relying on the [logging mechanisms](hpfeeds-logger.md) to create
 a long-term archive.

+After this question is complete, an initial `mnemosyne.sysconfig` file will be written out to disk.

 ### Question: Remote CIFv3 logging ###
 ```bash